222168498K/Kisha-digital-portfolio/README.md

 >Although I was generally interested in technology, I wasn't sure what particular abilities I needed to develop.
 It was challenging for me to decide which duties and work environments best suited my interests and strengths because there are so many different professions in the ICT industry, from networking to software development to cybersecurity.
 It was difficult for me to make well-informed decisions regarding my future professional route because of this uncertainty.
 >
 >**Task:**
-> Finding my main capabilities and matching them to possible ICT-related job opportunities was my aim.
+>Finding my main capabilities and matching them to possible ICT-related job opportunities was my aim.
 I wanted to go beyond my general interest in technology and develop a better sense of the areas in which I could be most useful.
 This challenged me to identify my most transferable abilities, recognising my preferred ways of working, and match them with career fields where I could flourish on both a personal and professional level.
 >
 >**Action:**
->
+>After completing the Skills and Interests Quiz, I tried self-assessments to better understand my strengths.
+I learnt that I have strong analytical and organisation abilities.
+Additionally, I identified my occupational interests as investigative, creative, and conventional.
 >
 >**Result:**
->
+>My focus has now shifted towards career paths like system analysis and cybersecurity roles, which requires creativity, management and problem-solving abilities.
+This has enhanced my academic interest and provided more clarity regarding my  goals for the future.
 >
 >---